 • You receive an unsolicited phone call or email from a corporate travel agency

-• You’re not given any specific details about the travel offer
+• You aren’t given any specific details about the travel offer

-• You’re sent a business email with spelling and grammatical errors
+• You get a business email with spelling and grammatical errors

 • Premium properties at deceptively low prices are signs of a hotel scam